This post has been written in collaboration with Marello

 Don’t confuse an SKU for a universal product code (UPC).
 Although the SKU can contain elements of the UPC, the numbers and their uses are extremely different.

 A UPC code identifies the product.
 An SKU identifies the product as well as the product’s location.
 The UPC code is used by every company that sells the product.
 An SKU is individual to a company – it’s an internal identifier only.
 But overall SKU architecture and SKU logistics play an important role in business.

 So, let’s say you sell rubber gaskets and you maintain 3 regional warehouses that service 50 locations.
 A product’s SKU is crucial to inventory management because you must track exactly where the product is located at any given time.
 You use SKUs to know in which warehouse the gasket is located and within the warehouse exactly where the product resides.
 Think of SKUs as GPS tracking for your inventory.

 The difference between a UPC and an SKU may not be significant if all your products reside under one roof, all sit together in location, and come in from one supplier.
 But if you maintain multiple warehouses or storefronts, receive stock from multiple locations, or store products in multiple locations under one roof the SKU is critical to supply chain digital transformation and order processing.

-SKUs are used by inventory management solutions, B2B eCommerce solutions, and your ERP to know what you have and where it is.
+SKUs are used by inventory management solutions, B2B eCommerce platforms, order management tools, marketplace management systems, and your ERP to know what you have and where it is.
 Thanks to SKUs, commerce management systems like Marello help track products between locations or give a snapshot of a product’s location in multiple places such as warehouses and stores.

 How SKUs are Used